Establishing a Search String to Detect Secondary Studies in Software Engineering: Discussion

-The main limitation of this research is that we had no access to the list of secondary studies returned by automated search performed by authors.
-For this reason, we made use of the lists of the included secondary studies that were available.
+We report on the main threats to validity of our study and the adopted mitigation strategies: (1) \textbf{Construct validity.} The main limitation of this study is that we had no access to the list of secondary studies returned by the automated search performed by authors.
+For this reason, we made use of the lists of the included secondary studies that are available.
 We assumed that the other studies were excluded because they were not relevant.
+We also acknowledge that the comparison of our \textit{recall} results was made using a control group that is human-derived and it most likely did not achieve 100\% \textit{recall} either.
 Thus, as a first-cut assessment, we believe our study met its goal.
-Other threats to validity are described below.

-\textbf{Internal validity.} Concerning internal validity, it is important to observe the limitation existing in relation to the universe of studies analyzed.
-The terms of our string were initially extracted from seven tertiary studies in SE mentioned by Garousi and M\"antyl\"a. \cite{Garousi16}.
-However, we constructed a control group of 986 secondary studies based on other eight tertiary studies.
-Three new terms were identified during this validation activity and 98.68\% of the secondary studies were retrieved.
-Thus, we believe that our string is suitable for retrieving secondary studies.
+The difficulty in elaborating search strings is also related to particularities of the domain under consideration and the expertise needed to judge upon the relevancy \cite{Kuhrmann17}.
+Consequently, we opted to limit our analysis only in the secondary studies' related terms and for the validation process -- step 2, we considered as SE studies the studies related to the areas mentioned in the SWEBOK guide \cite{swebok}.
+(2) \textbf{External validity.} It is important to observe the limitation existing in relation to the sample of studies analyzed.
+The terms of our string were initially extracted from seven tertiary studies \cite{Garousi16}.
+However, we constructed a control group of 1537 secondary studies based on 24 other tertiary studies.
+In total, our analysis considered 31 (7+24) different tertiary studies.
+In addition, we executed the proposed search string in a well-known DL and analyzed its results systematically.
+The study design and the validation process were rigorously performed.

-\textbf{Construct validity.} The focus of our study was to analyze terms of the investigated research method (secondary studies).
-However, we suggest three different set of domain terms for three different areas.
-Others domain specific areas are not analyzed.
-For example, what are the synonyms for SE?
-For the elaboration of a complete search string, researchers must indicate these synonyms.
-Different synonyms could result in different studies, even adopting the same terms indicated by us for secondary studies.

-\textbf{Reliability.} The terms of our search string are quite broad aiming to retrieve the maximum number relevant studies.
-However, studies that adopted different terminology will not be found.
-In order to mitigate this threat, complementary search strategies should be executed.

-\textbf{External validity.} We suggest a generic search string, which is not generalizable for all DLs and their particularities, e.g., regarding plural, specific symbols (*, etc), among other details.